chromaui/learnstorybook.com/content/angular/en/screen.md

 ## Container components

-Let's start by refactoring our app a bit, we'll need to create two folders: `containers` and `components`.
-After that, let's move both `task.component.ts` and `task-list.component.ts` (with their corresponding `.stories.ts` file) inside the latter.
-After that, update any references in the imports.

-As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskListComponent` in some layout and pulling a top-level `error` and `entities` fields out of our store.
+As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskListComponent` (which supplies its own data via ngxs) in some layout and pulling a top-level `error` field out of our store (let's assume we'll set that field if we have some problem connecting to our server).
 Create `inbox-screen.component.ts` in your `src/tasks/containers` folder:

 ```typescript
 import { Component, OnInit, Input } from '@angular/core';